Merfa2001/TSP-with-GA/README.md

 #### Contributing
 Feel free to fork this repository and submit pull requests.
 You can also open an issue if you find any bugs or have suggestions for additional features.

+## Credits

+This script is inspired by various resources on the Traveling Salesman Problem and Genetic Algorithms.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.